 We can focus on providing technical expertise, specialized equipment and teacher education rather than day-to-day expenses.

-Our school’s quality of education is excellent.
-Orphans Africa has the highest national examination student test scores in their respective districts by far!
+The school’s quality of education is excellent.
+The schools have excellent test scores and reputations in their respective districts!
 Therefore, all students benefit, not just the orphans.
 The end result is an eventual zero cost to educate orphans plus an increase in the quality of education for all students.

 Orphans Africa envisions a day when all the schools operate independently and when all of the students, non-orphans and orphans alike, graduate with a quality education and a promising future.
-OA is well on the way.
+The schools are well on the way.